mainmatter/playbook/project-flow/full-service/README.md

 - **The user experts**

 They are the ones closer to the users and can provide information or data regarding their goals, pain points, and behavior patterns.
-It is desirable to integrate all different points of view at this stage, whether it is from a sales representative, customer support specialist, or a domain expert.
+It is desirable to integrate all different points of view at this stage, whether it is from a sales representative, customer support specialist, or a subjet matter expert.
 If the project's target audience is inside the client's company, we advise to bring in people from the corresponding department.

 ### Discovery Workshop